rust-lang/rust-forge/src/compiler/reviews.md

     - build-manifest
 - `rollup`: this is equivalent to `rollup=always`
 - `rollup-`: this is equivalent to `rollup=maybe`

+When setting `rollup=iffy` or `rollup=never`, include a short reason in the approval comment explaining why you have chosen this when it is not obvious.

 ### Priority
 Reviewers are encouraged to set one of the rollup statuses listed above instead of setting